MariaOnea/Nume-de-cod-Monstri-si-lei/README.md

 At the end of the day, people have to go to the hotel to sleep.
 The hotel has rooms of 2 and 3 people..
 Rooms for 2 people are reserved for the initial stay.
 Cost per room per night = 350 lei.
 Rooms for 3 people are reserved for figurants.
 Cost per room per night = 420 lei

 Water is also required for filming.
-Every day of filming is consumed on average:
+Every day of filming consumes on average:

 - 1L of water per person.